janstenpickle/extruder/docs/src/main/tut/extending.md

 object WithURL extends WithURL
 ```

-This is a fairly verbose implementation which repeats some of the abstracted functionality found in `ParserDecoderTInstances` and `ShowEncoderTInstances`, it must also be implemented for each data type.
+This is a fairly verbose implementation which repeats some of the abstracted functionality found in `ParserDecoderInstances` and `ShowEncoderInstances`, it must also be implemented for each data type.

 ```tut:silent
 import cats.syntax.either._